-UTCTime values MUST be expressed in Greenwich Mean Time (Zulu) and MUST include seconds (i.e., times are YYMMDDHHMMSSZ), even where the number of seconds is zero.
-Midnight (GMT) MUST be represented as "YYMMDD000000Z".
+UTCTime values MUST be expressed in Coordinated Universal Time (formerly known as Greenwich Mean Time (GMT) and Zulu clock time) and MUST include seconds (i.e., times are YYMMDDHHMMSSZ), even where the number of seconds is zero.
+Midnight MUST be represented as "YYMMDD0000002".
 Century information is implicit, and the century MUST be determined as follows: